sarthak-goswami/TicTacToe-js/README.md

 Technologies used:

 HTML(Hyper Text Markup Language)

 CSS(Cascading Style Sheets)

 Java Scripts

-you can play and also se the code of the game .
+you can play and also see the code of the game .